jamalei/scripts/README.md

-# scripts
+# SCRIPTS
-Collection of scripts from Windows, Mac, and Linux platforms
+Collection of personal scripts from Windows, Mac, and Linux platforms.

+Some scripts were made to help solve business solutions during my support in my IT career.
+Enjoy!